ACCELERATE BUSINESS GROWTH WITH

 For instance, if you see a considerable spike in your engagement rate, it might result from hitting the sweet spot on the following:

 As you build these performance stories for each metric, you'll be able to identify where your social media strengths and weaknesses exist.
+You can create effective content calendars, social media campaigns, and social media advertising strategies that will garner the best reach and engagement and reach your target demographics.
 Then, as the saying goes, do more of what works and less of what doesn't!

 STEP 2: Build Buyer Personas of Your Target Audiences